suffolklibraries/lgc/content/collections/events/reading-dementia-ipswich-13-05.md

     content:
       -
         type: text
-        text: 'Join our weekly book group to be together, share support, and find out about resources available.'
+        text: 'Join our weekly book group to be together, share support, and find out about resources available.
+We are particularly keen to welcome people from the ethnic minority communities.'
   -
     type: paragraph
     content: